ADVANCED TUTORIALS

 Areas of Focus are the different facets of your life that you want to improve or maintain at a good level.
 In your work, they may be the different roles you have acquired, like customer service, planning, design, management, etc. In your personal life, they can include family, health, finances, self-improvement, etc.

-Although they are ranked fourth in this 6-level hierarchy, actually there is not hierarchically dependence on the upper level.
+Although they’re ranked fourth in the six-level hierarchy, there’s no strict hierarchical dependence on the levels above.
 An Area of Focus can affect multiple Goals, and a Goal may involve several Areas of Focus.

-This section works exactly the same as the Goals section, except that the Areas of Focus are grouped into two types, Personal and Professional, and some colors show up.
+This section works just like the Goals section, except that Areas of Focus are grouped into two categories—Personal and Professional—and displayed with color coding.

-Areas of Focus cannot be “achieved” like goals and visions, as they are not temporary.
+Areas of Focus can’t be ‘achieved’ like goals or visions, since they represent ongoing commitments rather than temporary targets.
 But you have the possibility of disabling them, in case one of them gets out of your life and you don’t want to eliminate it completely.

 All actions related to an Area of Focus will be shown in the lists with their color.
-It is important that you choose colors that fit well with you and are similar for related areas, so that your brain establishes patterns with respect to colors early and you can locate actions quickly.
+Choose colors that feel right to you and use similar ones for related areas, so your brain quickly learns the color patterns and you can spot related actions faster.

 5. Projects